Padauk Wood vs Teak Wood | Uses, Advantages, and Disadvantages

 Padauk Wood Uses

-1. Other Uses: Veneer and other small decorative wood objects.
+Other Uses: Veneer and decorative wooden items.

 Teak Wood Uses